klp18/adfs-mobileid/README.md

 ### Configuration change

-If you have modified a configuration file, say `C:\midadfs\MobileIdAdfs.xml`, after installation, you need re-import the config file with the command
+If you have modified a configuration file, say `C:\midadfs\MobileId.Adfs.AuthnAdapter.xml`, after installation, you need re-import the config file into ADFS with PowerShell and restart the and restart the `Active Directory Federation Services`:
 `````
-Import-AdfsAuthenticationProviderConfigurationData -FilePath "C:\midadfs\MobileIdAdfs.xml" -Name MobileID
+Import-AdfsAuthenticationProviderConfigurationData -FilePath "C:\midadfs\MobileId.Adfs.AuthnAdapter.xml" -Name "MobileID"
+Restart-Service adfsSrv
 `````
-in PowerShell, and restart the ADFS service.

 ## Uninstallation of the binaries

 1. In ADFS Management Console, unselect `Mobile ID Authentication` from any configured Multi-factor authentications.
-2. Unregister the Mobile ID Authentication Provider from ADFS: In Windows PowerShell prompt, enters `Unregister-AdfsAuthenticationProvider MobileID`
+2. Unregister the Mobile ID Authentication Provider from ADFS: In Windows PowerShell prompt, enter `Unregister-AdfsAuthenticationProvider MobileID`
 3. Restart ADFS service.
 4. Remove the DLL of Mobile ID Authentication Provider from GAC: